Explicit formulas for algebraic connections on ellipsoid surfaces: Abstract

 \section{Abstract}

 The aim of this paper is to give explicit formulas for algebraic connections on a class of finitely generated projective modules $E$ on surface ellipsoids.
 The connections we construct are non flat with trace of curvature equal to zero hence the corresponding Chern class in Lie-Rinehart cohomology is zero.
 We give a new proof of a formula of the curvature of a connection expressing it in terms of the \emph{fundamental matrix} of the module $E$.
-We also relate the calculations to algebraic cycles and an old conjecture on the existence of flat holomorphic connections on complex vector bundles on complex projective manifolds.
+In another paper on the subject we introduced a new characteristic classs $c(E) \in \operatorname{Ext}^1(L, \End_A(E))$ with the property that $c(E)$ is trivial iff $E$ has a flat connection.
+Hence the methods and results in this paper proves that the class $c(E)$ is non trivial in general.